agiliq/tweetable-python/file-manipulation.rst

     python -c "_input=input('Enter file permissions: ');print(''.join([{'r--': '4', 'rw-': '6', 'r-x':'5', 'rwx':'7'}[x] for x in [_input[i:i+3] for i in range(0, len(_input), 3)]]))"

+Program to convert unix file permissions :code:`rwxr--r--` to octal system. :code:`r`, :code:`w` and :code:`x` represents read, write and execute permissions.
+The permissions are divided into 3 types, owner permission, group permission and others permission.
+Example, if the file has these permissions, :code:`rw-r--r--`, the owner can read/write that file but can not execute it.
+Member of a group to which that file belongs can only read the file.
+Similarly, others (who is neither the owner nor a member of the group to which the file belongs) also can only read that particular file.

 Convert octal file permissions to rwx format
 =============================================